 What is Nankhatai?

-The word “Nankhatai” is derived from the Persian word “Naan” which means “Bread” and “Khatai” means “Biscuit”.
-It can be called as Indian shortbread cookies or biscuits.
+The word “Nankhatai” is derived from the Persian word “Naan” which means “Bread” and “Khatai” which means “Biscuit”.
+They can be called Indian shortbread cookies or biscuits.

-Basically, Nankhatai is an eggless shortbread from the Indian subcontinent which would melt-in-your-mouth, These cookies are hugely popular in India.
+Nankhatai is an eggless shortbread from the Indian subcontinent which would melt in your mouth, These cookies are hugely popular in India.

 It is a traditional Indian cookie recipe that doesn’t require eggs, baking powder, or baking soda.
 It is equally liked by kids as well as elders.